biolab/scorange-hugo/content/blog/2019-03-pancreas-Baron-CellSyst2016.md

 joinLines = false
 author = "Iva Černoša"
-shortExcerpt = "Learn how to cluster cells and identify marker genes for clusters" longExcerpt = "To reproduce a part of a study by Baron et al. (Cell Systems, 2017), we cluster mouse pancreatic cells and identify marker genes for each type of the cells."
+shortExcerpt = "Learn how to cluster cells and identify marker genes for clusters" longExcerpt = "To reproduce a part of a study by Baron et al. (Cell Systems, 2016), we cluster mouse pancreatic cells and identify marker genes for each type of the cells."
 +++

 Single cell data can be used to identify and separate individual cell types from bulk samples.
-In this blog we will look at pancreatic cells from two mouse strains (<a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5228327/">Baron cet al.</i></a>, 2017, GEO accession: <a href="https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE84133">GSE84133</a>), cluster them according to their cell type and identify marker genes for each subpopulation of cells.
+In this blog we will look at pancreatic cells from two mouse strains (<a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5228327/">Baron <i>et al.</i></a>, 2017, GEO accession: <a href="https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE84133">GSE84133</a>), cluster them according to their cell type and identify marker genes for each subpopulation of cells.

 \